Supertext/SuperScript.ExternalFile/README.md

-##Relocate Assets into a Seperate File
+##Relocate Assets into a Separate File

 The most obvious use case for this is JavaScript.
-Why write lots of oft-used JavaScript in the _.html_ file when SuperScript can move this into a seperate file?
+Why write lots of oft-used JavaScript in the _.html_ file when SuperScript can move this into a separate file?
 Not only does this make the JavaScript elegibile for caching but it also allows for more secure webpages through use of HTML5's [Content Security Policy](http://en.wikipedia.org/wiki/Content_Security_Policy).

 To implement this a developer can make JavaScript declarations as with other SuperScript assemblies (for example, see